phihag/bup/div/data_structures.md

- "postgame-confirm"  Confirmation after announcement at end of game "postmatch-confirm" Confirmation after announcement at end of match "score"         A normal rally has been won. side*          Either "left" or "right"
+ "postgame-confirm"  Confirmation after announcement at end of game "postmatch-confirm" Confirmation after announcement at end of match "score"         A normal rally has been won. side*          Either "left" or "right", depending on who won the rallye.
  "overrule"      Line judge has been overruled (O in scoresheet) "referee"       Referee has been called (R in scoresheet) "correction"    Incorrect server/receiver has been corrected (C in scoresheet)